elementary/website/TRANSLATE.md

 ## Script

-The following script will update your local copy of master, push new strings to Transifex, then remove and re-download the translations files.
+The following script will update your local copy of master, push new strings to Transifex, then remove and re-download the translation files.
 Finally, it will check the translations and push the branch.
 You should then file a pull request against [that branch](https://github.com/elementary/mvp/compare/master...translations-update), including the check result.

 ```
 git checkout master